Skip to main content

 Don't let leaves litter lakes

-When fall leaves can decompose on the ground where they fall, they help restock the soil with nutrients and organic matter.
+In a natural setting, leaves decompose on the ground where they fall and help restock the soil with nutrients and organic matter.
+The small amounts of leaves that naturally drop into lakes from surrounding trees don't have much of an effect.

-But when leaves fall on streets, sidewalks, and other hardscapes in urban areas, they wash into the storm drains and end up in lakes and rivers where they feed algae growth.
-The algae then decomposes and uses up oxygen that fish and native plants need.
+But when leaves fall on streets, sidewalks, and other hardscapes in urban areas, they wash into municipal stormwater systems and end up in lakes and rivers where the leaves' nutrients feed algae growth.
+The algae then decompose and use up oxygen that fish and native plants need.
+When leaves from whole cities or neighborhoods wash into a lake, river, or stream through a storm sewer system, the volume of organic matter can overwhelm that body of water.

 In the Mississippi River-Twin Cities Watershed, the MPCA monitored and assessed 180 lakes, and 80 of them didn’t meet water quality standards because of excess nutrients.
 Don't "leaf" it up to someone else to solve this problem!
 Here's what to do with your autumn leaves so that they nourish the soil and not unwanted algae.